mnot/I-D/bcp56bis/draft.md

 cannot specify that the `Location` header has a special meaning in a certain context.

 See {{state}} for requirements regarding header fields that carry application state (e.g,.
 Cookie).

+## Ensuring Browser Interoperability {#browser}

+## Access Control

+Modern Web browsers constrain the ability of content from one origin (as defined by {{?RFC6454}}) to access resources from another, to avoid the "confused deputy" problem.
+As a result, applications that wish to expose cross-origin data to browsers will need to implement {{!W3C.REC-cors-20140116}}.

+### Authentication and Application State {#state}

+Applications that use HTTP MAY use stateful cookies {{?RFC6265}} to identify a client and/or store client-specific data to contextualise requests.

+If it is only necessary to identify clients, applications that use HTTP MAY use HTTP authentication
+{{?RFC7235}}; if the Basic authentication scheme {{?RFC7617}} is used, it MUST NOT be used with the 'http' URL scheme.

+In either case, it is important to carefully specify the scoping and use of these mechanisms; if they expose sensitive data or capabilities (e.g., by acting as an ambiant authority), exploits are possible.
+Mitigations include using a request-specific token to assure the intent of the client.

 # IANA Considerations